slintab/twilio-flex-terraform/README.md

 A Twilio Flex contact center deployment usually consists of the following components:
 - *Studio:* Studio is a visual application builder for creating communication workflows for your contact center, such as IVRs.
 Studio integrates with TaskRouter to route incoming interactions to the appropriate workflow.
-- *Taskrouter:* Taskrouter is a skills-based routing engine for distributes incoming interactions, such as calls, or messages to agents based on rules you define.
+- *Taskrouter:* Taskrouter is a skills-based routing engine for distributing incoming interactions, such as calls, or messages to agents based on rules you define.
-- *Flex Plugins:* Flex Plugins provide a framework for building custom components that can be used to customiz and extend the capabilities of Twilio Flex.
+- *Flex Plugins:* Flex Plugins provide a framework for building custom components that can be used to customize and extend the capabilities of Twilio Flex.

 The terraform configuration included in this repository includes all three components: deploying the code will result in a complete Flex deployment, containing an IVR (Studio flow), routing configuration, and a sample Flex Plugin.